ipopescu/docs/source/docs/casper/operators/setup/casper-sidecar.md

 ## Swagger Documentation

-Access the Swagger documentation at `http://localhost:PORT/swagger-ui/`.
-The `PORT` is usually `18888`, but it depends on how the Sidecar was configured.
+You can access the Swagger documentation at `http://localhost:PORT/swagger-ui/`.
+The `PORT` is usually `18888`, depending on how the Sidecar was configured.

 ## OpenAPI Specification

 An OpenAPI schema is available at `http://localhost:PORT/api-doc.json/`.
-The `PORT` is usually `18888`, but it depends on how the Sidecar was configured.
+The `PORT` is usually `18888`, depending on how the Sidecar was configured.

 ## Using the Sidecar